video-dev/hlsjs-rfcs/proposals/0003-advanced-segment-downloading.md

 # Summary
 [summary]: #summary

-Low-latency HLS manifests advertise segments before the server transcodes them.
-If the LHLS-enabling metadata flag is present in the master manifest, Hls.js will initiate HTTP requests against each segment in a child rendition using chunked transfer encoding.
+Low-latency transcoding pipelines advertise segments in their manifest before that segment is actually transcoded.
+Using chunked transfer encoding, Hls.js will open an HTTP connection to each segment within the manifest.
+The transcoder will push partial segments as they're being processed down this connection; when received, Hls.js pushes and each partial segment through the progressive streaming engine so that it may be immediately buffered.
 # Motivation
 [motivation]: #motivation